 Hotel recommendations: Pillows Grand Boutique Hotel Reylof

-Further reading: 12 Things to Do in Ghent | 7 Day Trips from Brussels | 12 Best Places in Belgium
+Further reading: 12 Things to Do in Ghent | 7 Day Trips from Brussels

-Ghent is a perfectly-sized city for a one-day visit.
-In a few hours, you could see all the important and noticeable tourist attractions.
-To get there is even easier.
-As everywhere in Belgium, you get there quickly, comfortably and cheaply by train.
+In a few hours, you can see all the important and famous tourist attractions.
+As everywhere in Belgium, you can get there quickly, comfortably, and cheaply by train.

-From Brussels it’s a swift 30-minute trip; you’ll arrive at Ghent Sint Peters train station.
-You can leave your luggage at the station, unless you decide to spend the night in one of the hotels around the the city center.
-I think it’s better to treat Ghent as a day trip from Brussels.
+From Brussels to Ghent it’s a swift 30-minute train ride; you’ll arrive at Ghent Sint Peters train station.
+You can leave your luggage at the station, unless you decide to spend the night in one of the hotels around the city center.

 Interesting building of St. Michael's Church and me in front of St. Michael's Bridge

 It's a perfect spot to check out what is ahead of you today.
-You get a fantastic view and even better photos of the city from the bridge as you see Graslei, the old fish market and St. Michael’s Church.
+You get a fantastic view and even better photos of the city from the bridge as you see Graslei, the old fish market, and St. Michael’s Church from it.
 In the distance, you’ll even catch a glimpse of Gravensteen.
-And it’s apparently the only spot from which you can take a photo with all three of Ghent’s towers in it.

 Don't stare at the St Michael's Church only from the outside.
 Go in and check out a bunch of art in there.
 Entrance is free, so why not?
+A short visit in enough.

 There’s nothing to do in Graslei but chill out by the river, and that’s fine by me